frosxt/light/README.md

 ## Support

-For support, you can message me privately on discord @ muhammad#4616 or open an issue.
+For support, you can message me privately on discord @ muhamallah or open an issue.

 ## Acknowledgements